sassynerd13/bagel_store/user_stories.md

 # User Stories
-Below are prelimainary user stories to be used in TDD
+Below are preliminary user stories to be used in TDD

 ## Guest User